-

 Varies

 The David O. McCain III and R.L.
-Louisa McCain Engineering Excellence Scholarship is available to entering first-year students pursuing an undergraduate degree in mechanical engineering from the Shippensburg University School of Engineering.
+Louisa McCain Engineering Excellence Scholarship is open to entering first-year students pursuing an undergraduate degree in mechanical engineering from the Shippensburg University School of Engineering.

 Arkansas Tech University S.T.E.M.
 Out-Of-State Tuition Waiver